 Have you heard of the Infinite Monkey Theorem?

 It was a prehistoric vision of AI.
 What if you put an infinite number of monkeys in front of an infinite number of typewriters?
 Eventually they will type out every literary possibility.
 Shakespeare?
-"Where art thou?"
+"Wherefore art thou?"
 The King James Bible?
 "Verily!"
 Bill and Gloria Gaither?
-"Because He Lives!"
+"Because He Lives."
 The headlines in the Stoneman Gazette?
 Blame malnewstrition!

 The odds are infinitestimal.
 An Arizona man named Shane Lewis Stone pondered his 48-key keyboard and figured the odds against a monkey successfully typing his name was 1 in 38 septillion.
 That's 38 followed by 24 zeroes.
 And that's not expecting proper capitalization or punctuation.
 Even on the planet of the apes, it seems there will be work for editors.